CenterForDigitalHumanities/tpen-line-history/README.md

 # tpen-line-history

 A custom web component that displays the history of transcription lines from TPEN (Text and Process Encoding Network) projects.
-This component extends the [rerum-history-component](https://cubap.github.io/rerum-history-component/) to provide a specialized view for tracking changes to transcription lines, including text modifications and image bounding adjustments.
+This component integrates with the [rerum-history-component](https://cubap.github.io/rerum-history-component/) to provide robust history fetching and display for tracking changes to transcription lines, including text modifications and image bounding adjustments.

 ## Features

+- **RERUM History Integration**: Uses `RerumHistoryData` for robust history fetching from RERUM endpoints
 - **Line History Display**: Shows all historical versions of a transcription line in a vertical list
 - **Text Change Tracking**: Displays the evolution of transcription text over time
 - **Image Bounding Visualization**: Shows changes to the image coordinates and dimensions for each line version
 - **TPEN Integration**: Listens to TPEN.eventdispatcher for active line changes
 - **Split Screen Ready**: Designed to work in a split-screen layout as a tall rectangular panel
+- **Version Relationship Tracking**: Builds proper parent-child relationships between versions using RERUM heuristics
+- **Multiple Endpoint Support**: Automatically fetches from both `/history/` and `/since/` endpoints
 - **Responsive Design**: Adapts to different screen sizes

 ## Installation